ASneakyToast/artwork-src/content/artwork/Washington-Seattle-Landscape.md

 ---
 title: Washington Seattle Landscape

-description: A temporary reflection of misinnterperting Washington for Seattle.
+description: A temporary reflection of misinterperting Washington for Seattle.
 alt: A roughly 27" monitor film placed over a reconfiguration of one of Joseph Blakes receipt pieces to resemble a mountain.
 flavor: My friend's from Seattle.